innerpixel/registration-system-quantum-companion/README.md

 ## License

-MIT License - feel free to use in your space adventures!
+MIT License - feel free to use in your quantum adventures!